Emulator Issues #8818

 Sorry for not testing the PR

-#9 Updated by ClaytondAF almost 5 years ago
+#9 Updated by ClaytondAF over 5 years ago

 A thing that I noticed, is when "Auto adjust window size" is checked, the render window becomes really big, stretching beyond the desktop resolution (1920x1080).
 That with XFB disabled, when enabled that doesn't happen, but I like to change internal res using hotkeys while playing, and the textures become black for a split second while doing it.
 Also, there IS a noticeable performance hit with XFB enabled in my setup (AMD x2 240 2.8GHz, Geforce 9600GT 1GB).
 It's a shame when the D3D exclusive fullscreen crash got fixed, this happened instead.
 Can't use OGL because old card (sigh)...